bbalog87/bbalog87/README.md

 * I am R enthiast, which I primary leverage for data cleaning, wrangling and visualization in the tidyverse ecosystem;
 * I use BASH and python for scripting pipeline and reformatting data;
 * Both Conda and Nextflow are good friends of mine;
-* I BASH and python for scripting writing workflows and reformatting data;
+* I leverage BASH and python for developing workflows;
-* I advocate for reproducible research and open science by making my worklows and pipelien as reprocdicele as posible and my data FAIR.
+* I advocate for reproducible research and open science by making my worklows and pipelines as transparent and reprocdicele as posible.